 Cultivation: The preference is full sunlight, and mesic to slightly dry soil.
 This plant flourishes best in poor soil that is either gravelly or sandy.
 It doesn't tolerate much competition from taller plants.
 Foliar disease is not a significant problem during the period of active growth and blooming, after which this plant will fade away.

-Range & Habitat: Venus' Looking Glass is fairly common in the southern half of Illinois, but uncommon or absent in many areas of the northern half (see Distribution Map).
+Range & Habitat: The native Venus' Looking Glass is fairly common in the southern half of Illinois, but uncommon or absent in many areas of the northern half (see Distribution Map).
 Habitats include mesic to slightly dry sand prairies, gravel prairies, upland areas of black soil prairies, sandy savannas, lake borders, abandoned fields, and areas along railroads and roadsides, especially where it is gravelly or sandy.
 The habitats where this plant occurs have sparser and lower vegetation than many other areas as a result of poor soil or disturbance.

 Faunal Associations: Small bees are the most common visitors of the flowers.
 This includes Little Carpenter bees, Plasterer bees, Green Metallic bees, and other Halictine bees.
 The Plasterer bee Colletes brevicornis is an oligolege of Venus' Looking Glass.
 Other insect visitors include bumblebees, flies, small butterflies, and skippers.
 The seeds are too small to be of any interest to birds.
 Mammalian herbivores may consume this plant, although it is of minor importance as a food source.

 Photographic Location: The photographs were taken in a waste area along a gravel road near Champaign, Illinois.